ramiqayya/final2/finalP/README.md

 Overall, this project represents a significant achievement in the field of cryptocurrency trading platforms, and I am proud to have been able to create such a comprehensive and innovative tool using my skills in web development and API integration.

-urls.py

-views.py

-models.py
-This file includes three models:

-User: Creates a new user.
-Wallet: Creates a new wallet.
-CoinsAmount: Adds the amount of coins to each wallet.
-Templates
-You have several templates in your templates/myapp folder.
-Here is a brief description of each:

-register.html: Contains the form for registering a new user. login.html: Contains the login form. index.html: The main page, displaying a table of the top 10 coins. portfolio.html: Displays the user's portfolio, including their balance and a table of their wallets with each coin's current value. trade.html: Contains a form for entering the symbol of a cryptocurrency, displaying its current price, and allowing the user to proceed to the buy page. sell.html: Displays a form for entering the amount of coins the user wants to sell. error.html: Displays error codes and messages. layout.html: A template for the layout of all pages, including the navbar and any other views that appear on all pages.
-Static files
-Your static/myapp folder includes the following files:

-styles.css: Defines some of the styles used on the website. app.js: Contains JavaScript code that adds dynamic styles to the website.

 ## Files: